Are you held back by conflicts? Then meet

 In such a case, reconstructing the tree out of PCS triples will just give the right revision back, regardless of the fact that the left revision made some changes to elements that the right revision deleted.
 While this could be the right thing to do in this case, in general we want to avoid this behaviour, because it could be that the deleted elements have actually been moved elsewhere (possibly in a different file), so the user should know that they need to transfer such changes there.
 The lack of conflict in this case is a known issue of the 3DM merge algorithm.

-are present in the deleting revision (meaning that they have been moved elsewhere in the file) - the changes to
+• all descendants in D are present in the deleting revision (meaning that they have been moved elsewhere in the file)

 Checking for duplicate signatures